-Mass Shooter Database
+The Violence Project Mass Shooter Database

-Funded by the National Institute of Justice (award number 2018-75-CX-0023), and recipient of international media attention, the mass public shooter database project includes four phases:
+Funded by the National Institute of Justice (award number 2018-75-CX-0023), and recipient of international media attention, the public mass shooter database project includes four phases:

-1. Creation of a comprehensive database of over 150 mass public shootings from 1966 to 2018 coded through over 50 individual-level psycho-social life history variables, including mental health history, trauma, interest in past shootings, and situational triggers.
+1. Creation of a comprehensive database of over 150 mass public shootings from 1966 to 2018 coded through over 70 individual-level psycho-social life history variables, including mental health history, trauma, interest in past shootings, and situational triggers.

 2. Examination of community-level socio-ecological factors of where mass public shootings take place, including, but not limited to, crime rates, measures of social inequality, community mobility, availability of mental health resources, and prevalence of guns in households.